devugopz05-debug/Crime-Reporting-and-Monitoring-System/README.md

 ## 🗄️ Database Configuration

 Update database settings in settings.py with your MySQL credentials before running the project.
+Database file: final_crime_report.sql

+To use:
+1. Create a database
+2. Import this file

 ## 👨‍💻 Developed By
 Devika Mohan